The easiest way to check your admission status is to login to UAOnline. You will need the Login ID and PIN you created when you applied for admission.

 That depends on how much time and money you have!
 It is 581 kilometers (361 miles) from the Ted Stevens Anchorage International Airport to the UAF Campus, and it takes between 6.5 and 7 hours to drive.
 The drive is beautiful, and the trip takes you through Denali National Park, past Mt.
 McKinley/Denali (the tallest mountain on the North American continent), but going by taxi or railway will most likely cost you more than flying to Fairbanks.

-If you are a graduate student, you can e-mail your graduate department or supervising professor; it is not unusual for a faculty member or another student to volunteer to meet new students at the airport as a personal favor.
+If you are a graduate student, you may e-mail your graduate department or supervising professor; it is not unusual for a faculty member or another student to volunteer to meet new students at the airport as a personal favor.
 That said, we cannot guarantee that there will be someone to meet you at the airport — but the sooner you start asking and letting people know your plans, the easier it will be to make arrangements.
-It's also very easy to take a taxi from the airport ot campus; the ride will cost about $20.
-Be sure to have cash available (in U.S. dollars), in case you need to take a taxi.
-(Only some taxis can take credit cards).
-Ask the driver to take you to Bartlett Hall for check-in.
+It's also very easy to take a taxi from the airport ot campus;

 Even if your country is not represented, you will find people, both Americans and people from other countries, with whom you can relate and share experiences.
 Fairbanksans are known for their friendliness and hospitality, so we'll do everything we can to help you feel welcome and connected.